Recently a Kitchen Kop reader asked:

 - Trust them unless they give you reason not to, and if they DO mess up, forgive and give them a new chance.
 Don’t always assume they’re doing wrong, because you don’t want them to think, “Well, they’re convinced I’m doing wrong, so I guess I may as well…” If you see that they’re consistently not making good choices, let them face the natural consequences and let that be it.
 Don’t always bail them out, as tough as this is!
 Make sure they know how much you love them, that we all mess up, and don’t keep holding it over their heads or add more and more punishment at home.
 Obviously if your child is generally a pretty great kid who just made a mistake, they’ll need a different response and discipline than those kids who are messing up over and over.

 - Let them know they can trust YOU, be sure to keep their secrets.
 If kids can’t trust you, as the main authority in their lives, they’ll have a hard time trusting God.
 If you’ve failed at this (or with any of these), ask them to forgive you and tell them things will be different moving forward.
 Keep this in mind: You know how you have friends in your own life who you know you can trust because they don’t share other’s secrets with you, so you know they won’t blab your secrets to others?
-Well kids hear us talking to friends, and if we are over-sharing or gossiping, they’re not going to feel comfortable opening up.
+Well kids hear us talking to friends, and if we are over-sharing or gossiping, they’re not going to feel comfortable opening up to us.
 (I don’t blame them, we should show them integrity in all areas of our lives.)

 - This is huge: Show them respect and start to treat them as adults as they become older teens, whether it’s giving them more responsibility or in other ways.
 Unless someone feels respected, they won’t care what you think about anything, whether it’s your faith or any issue at all.
 Here’s a really small example, but I have a feeling it meant a lot to our boys as they got older (or maybe they didn’t even notice!)… When leaving the pew during Mass to go up for Holy Communion, Kent always lets me and the kids out ahead of him, which I love and think all men should do, it’s like holding the door for women.
 I’m sure his Dad did the same thing.
 When the kids were younger, I also let them out ahead of me so we could both keep our eyes on them.
 As our sons grew and became almost as tall as I am, I’d nonchalantly move forward as we moved out of the pew so they’d end up behind me.
 I never said anything, it was just an unspoken way to show that I know they’re becoming men.
 Something else I’ve done as the kids get older, to show that I know they’re growing up and that I respect them, is to trust them with certain things.
 For example, I often open up to them if I’m unsure about how to handle something, and they usually surprise me with their wise advice!